RobKlock/RobKlock/README.md

 My name is Rob.

-I'm a second-year MS student at the University of Wisconsin-Madison studying Computer Science.
+I'm a software engineer at Rebet.

-I received my B.A. in Computer Science with honors and a minor in Philosophy from Oberlin College in 2021
+I received my M.S. in Computer Science from UW-Madison in 2024 and my B.A. in Computer Science with honors (and a minor in Philosophy) from Oberlin College in 2021

 📫 [Connect with me on LinkedIn!](https://www.linkedin.com/in/robert-klock)